-Monument record TR 15 NW 2643 - Middle Bronze Age - Middle Iron Age ditches and pits on land off Cockering Road, Canterbury
+Monument record TR 15 NW 2643 - Middle Bronze Age to Middle Iron Age settlement on land off Cockering Road, Canterbury

 Summary